ros101/ros101-ros101.github.io/launching/index.md

     - Razina E., Janzen D. (2007) 'Effects of dependency injection on maintainability', Proceedings of the 11th IASTED International Conference on Software Engineering and Applications.
 Cambridge, MA, USA, 19-21 November 2007.
     - University of Essex (2018) Harvard Referencing Guide.
 Available from&#58; https://www.my-course.co.uk/mod/resource/view.php?id=202690 [Accessed 11 Sep 2021]
     - Zafeiris E.V., Poulias S.H., Diamantidis N.A., Giakoumakis E.A.
 (2016) Automated refactoring of super-class method invocations to the Template Method design pattern.
 Information and Software Technology 82&#58; 19-35
+    - Alnafessah, A., Gias, A. U., Wang, R., Zhu, L., Casale, G., & Filieri, A. (2021).
+Quality-Aware DevOps Research&#58; Where Do We Stand?.
+IEEE Access, 9, 44476-44489.
+    - Scott, E., Charkie, K. N., & Pfahl, D. (2020, August).
+Productivity, Turnover, and Team Stability of Agile Teams in Open-Source Software Projects.
+In 2020 46th Euromicro Conference on Software Engineering and Advanced Applications (SEAA) (pp. 124-131).
+IEEE.
+    - Cucolas, A. A., & Russo, D. (2021).
+The impact of working from home on the success of scrum projects&#58; A multi-method study. arXiv preprint arXiv:2107.05955.
+    - Kropp, M., Meier, A., Anslow, C., & Biddle, R. (2020).
+Satisfaction and its correlates in agile software development.
+Journal of Systems and Software, 164, 110544.
+    - Bosch, N., & Bosch, J. (2020, August).
+Software Logs for Machine Learning in a DevOps Environment.
+In 2020 46th Euromicro Conference on Software Engineering and Advanced Applications (SEAA) (pp. 29-33).
+IEEE.

   - group:
     title: End of module essay&#58; Simplifying DevOps&#58; How NLP and AI can support Development and Operations